irrdnet/irrd/docs/admins/availability-and-migration.rst

 :ref:`NRTM serial handling documentation <mirroring-nrtm-serials>`.

 .. warning::
-   When **not** using synchronised serials, NRTM users must never be switched (e.g. by DNS changes or load balancers) to different instances, without reloading their local copy.
+   When **not** using synchronised serials, NRTM must get their export, CURRENTSERIAL and NRTM stream from the same instance and never be switched (e.g. by DNS changes or load balancers) to different instances, without reloading their local copy.
 Otherwise they may silently lose updates.